-Subject: Maintenance of Police Academy Firearms
+Maintenance of Police Academy Firearms

-Supersedes: January 2004
+Supersedes: December 2019, September 2009, January 2004

 Montgomery County Community College (“College”) is committed to maintaining the inventory of weapons utilized in the Municipal Police Academy, along with ammunition for those weapons, in a condition of the utmost possible security.
 A strict system of control over the weapons and ammunition is paramount in the achievement of the security necessary to prevent loss, misuse and/or theft.

-Firearms and Ammunition Storage
+B. Firearms & Ammunition Storage

-Access to the storage room is gained through the use of a secure, key pad and is limited to three County employees.
-The three County Employees having access will be designated by the Montgomery County Deputy Director of Public Safety, Law Enforcement Training.
-Access to the safes via combinations is limited to the Director of the Police Academy, the Deputy Director of the Police Academy, and the Director of Campus Safety.
+Access to the storage room is gained with a secure keypad, and is limited to the Director of the Police Academy, the designated lead firearms instructor, as well as two County employees.
+The two County employees having access will be designated by the Montgomery County Deputy Director of Public Safety, Law Enforcement Training.
+Access to the safes via combinations is limited to the Director of the Police Academy, the Director of Campus Safety, and the designated lead firearms instructor.

-Firearms and Ammunition Removal
+C. Firearms and Ammunition Removal